jlguenego/tree/README.md

 - `graft(stock, scion, index?)`: add a subtree (`scion`) to the tree (`stock`).
 Index can optionally be specified to indicate where to add the scion between the children.

+## Participating

+Do not hesitate to bring your contribution to this project.
+Fork and Pull Request are welcome.

 ## Author

 Jean-Louis GUENEGO <jlguenego@gmail.com>